ouspg/ouspg-open/README.md

 In this session, we will reflect what was done.
 What worked?
 What didn't?

-It has been a busy summer.
 It has been almost 3 months since we [started](https://youtu.be/YYGVykWtk2s).
 Since that a lot has happened.
 [honeypots](http://github.com/ouspg/honeypots) project was completed, with smaller image size than the closest alternative,